smitthakore/education-initivates-assignment/Exercise 1/Readme.md

 - **Methods & Variables**: Methods and variables use `camelCase` (e.g., `getInstance`, `createFactory`).
 - **Constants**: Constants are written in all uppercase with underscores (e.g., `MAX_COUNT`).

-Folder names follow lowercased naming with spaces to categorize the type of design pattern.

 ---

 ## Requirements